The Art of Picnics and Parking Lot Dining

 Caught with takeout and no table in sight?
 Here's where and how to use a curb, bench, grass, or blanket ... to get your grub on.

-Durham’s small businesses continue to need our support, and we’re seeing the community do many things to lend it, including venturing out to restaurants to take out meals and exploring outdoor dining options that are beginning to reopen.
-Since summer officially kicked off, we could all probably use some fresh air ... and there are some great ways to enjoy delicious cuisine with a measure of safety that will make everyone comfortable.
+Durham’s small businesses continue to need our support, and we’re seeing the community do many things to lend it, including venturing out to restaurants to order take-out meals and exploring all our outdoor dining options.

 Show how much you care!